cwaldbieser/txcas/README.rst

 Service 3 runs on port 9803.
 Service 4 runs on port 9804.
 All services listen on localhost (127.0.0.1).

+Not all configuration options are honored by the demonstration.
+Specifically, the CAS server and the services run over HTTP (no SSL) in the demonstration.
+Running over HTTPS would require setting up a self-signed cert at the minimum, and I really just wanted the demo to run without any extra configuration.

+Plugin options are honored, so if you want to try out the demo using a CouchDB ticket store or an LDAP realm, you can.

 Point a browser to service 1 at http://127.0.0.1:9801/ .
 You will be redirected to the CAS server to log in.
 Use 'foo' and